Coda Footprint Internal Scanner is now part of the AWS Marketplace

 In order to deploy an Internal Scanner in the AWS Marketplace you would need to follow the below instructions:

-Connect to your AWS Management Console and choose “Launch a virtual machine”.
+Connect to your AWS Management Console and choose “Launch instance”.

 This would take you the the following screen: